Calendars remind us about things we hold dear. Anniversaries remind us to cherish those we love. Earth Day reminds us to cherish the planet.

 Land use

-5) Over the past decade, the area of land under woody vegetation in Australia increased by around 3 million hectares - about the size of 1.2 million football fields.
+5) Over the past decade, the area of land under net woody vegetation in Australia increased by around 3 million hectares - about the size of 1.2 million football fields.
 Read more HERE.

 Water use